public-awesome/supply-info-api/README.md

 1. Get total supply.
 2. Get community pool.
 3. Subtract community pool from total supply.
-4. Iterate through list of vesting amounts for large accounts (like the Dev Fund), and subtract the vesting ammount from total supply.
+4. Iterate through list of vesting amounts for large accounts and subtract the vesting amount from total supply.

 This yields the circulating supply.